humanestandards/home/content/play/omnipersonal-governance.md

 thumb_image: /images/Humane Harmonization Episode.jpg
 image: images/omnipersonal-governance.png
 ---
-*We - the Human Family, Individually Act and React Responsibly, according to Common Humane Sensibility (*[*Humane Standards*](https://coda.io/@symbiosis/humanestandards)*).
-We are #HumansTogether, and all part of #OneFamily. *
+*We - the Human Family, Individually Act and React Responsibly, according to Common Humane Sensibility (*[*Humane Standards*](https://coda.io/@symbiosis/humanestandards)\*).
+We are #HumansTogether, and all part of #OneFamily. \*

 People have the Power to solve all types of issues, and as our problems are Common, our power becomes a Personal Responsibility that was all share.

 Omni-Personal Governance is the Evolution of our Service Management Systems (Private and Public Agencies), and their Continuous Adaptation to our everyday problems.

+Personalization

+Personalization (broadly known as customization) consists of tailoring a service or a product to accommodate specific individuals, sometimes tied to groups or segments of individuals.

 **⌘**

 ###